thisbythem/stag/README.md

 ## Installing
 1. Download the repo, unzip and drop the stag directory into your
 \_add-ons. _(You'll need to rename stag-master to stag)_
-2. Copy \_add-ons/stag/.stag.php to your site root and edit the `BASE_PATH` if necessary.
+2. If your Statamic installation isn't in the root folder, create `.stag.php` in your root and tell Stag the path to your add-ons directory.
 _For example, if you keep your Statamic installation in ~/Sites/mysite/public_html, you should change the line to:_